strawdynamics/drift/README.md

 <a name="meta"></a>
 ## Meta

-Luminous was made by [imgix](http://imgix.com).
-It's licensed under the BSD 2-Clause license (see the [license file](https://github.com/imgix/luminous/blob/master/license.md) for more info).
-Any contribution is absolutely welcome, but please review the [contribution guidelines](https://github.com/imgix/luminous/blob/master/contributing.md) before getting started.
+Drift was made by [imgix](http://imgix.com).
+It's licensed under the BSD 2-Clause license (see the [license file](https://github.com/imgix/drift/blob/master/license.md) for more info).
+Any contribution is absolutely welcome, but please review the [contribution guidelines](https://github.com/imgix/drift/blob/master/contributing.md) before getting started.